Clinical Litigation Timeline Framework

 Incidents, Falls & Injuries

-Confirm required documentation and whether safety interventions were updated and enforced.
+Confirm event documentation, post-incident response, and whether safety interventions were revised and enforced.

 Timestamp Incident Summary Post-Incident Assessment Notifications Safety Plan Updated?